Oman scores bumper bond sale as investors shelve debt worries

 “With the latest issue Oman has refinanced bonds expiring in 2021 and the current public deficit... allowing the government to concentrate on the budget deficit consolidation,” said Raffaele Bertoni, head of debt capital markets at Gulf Investment Corporation.

-Reporting by Yousef Saba in Dubai; Additional reporting by Marc Jones in London; Editing by Toby Chopra
+Reporting by Yousef Saba in Dubai and Marc Jones in London; Editing by Toby Chopra

 Our Standards: The Thomson Reuters Trust Principles.